franko-c/franko-c/README.md

 ---

 I work nights on the market floor at [New Covent Garden Market](https://www.newcoventgardenmarket.com/) and build software by day.
-I work at a wholesale fresh produce distributor — and I've been tasked with modernising how we operate and how the market presents itself online.
+I work at a wholesale fresh produce distributor and I've been tasked with modernising how we operate.

 ---